 Through this project, I confront the invisible labor of managing a learning disability in an academic environment that often misunderstands or overlooks neurodiversity, while simultaneously pushing my physical limits within the elite realm of collegiate athletics.
 The emotional extremes I experience — from drive and determination to burnout and self-doubt — form the core narrative of the work.

 By intertwining these two aspects of my identity, Competing with Life reveals how strength and struggle coexist, and how vulnerability can be transformed into a form of resistance and expression.
+I Hope by sharing some of my own personal struggles can help other people who may feel isolated & lost - know they will never be truly alone.
+What might seem the end of the world at the time, can get better with the right help and support.

 Competing With Life